FTP Basics Amarillo TX

 M-F 8-9, Sa 9-7, Su 11-6*

-Computer and Equipment Dealers, Computer Printers, Computer Hardware and Supplies, Computer Software, Computer and Software Stores
+Computer Hardware and Supplies, Computer Software, Software Consultants, Multimedia Software

 San Antonio, TX

-Computer and Equipment Dealers, Computer Software, Network Consultants, Computer Network Hardware, Computer Networks
+Computer and Equipment Dealers, Software Design and Development, Computer Software, Computer Network Hardware, Computer Networks

 Anyone that has downloaded from the internet has likely utilized an FTP application, without even realizing it.
 But if you are a non–techie or a casual user you may wonder, just what is FTP?
 What about an FTP client?

 Here are the basic definitions of common FTP terms:

 File Transfer Protocol; the protocol commonly used to transfer files through a network (including the Internet).
 Basically, it is a way for you to copy files from one computer to another, commonly used in Peer–to–Peer (P2P) file sharing.

 This is a server or computer that waits for transfer requests.

 This is the computer that sends a request to the FTP server.
 Once the request is verified, the FTP client computer can download or upload from or to the server.
 So, for example by signing in to Apple iTunes you are sending a request to their server, their server verifies your id and permission level, then connects your computer and allows you to download files.